 Applying To My Office For A Nomination

-Students interested in a nomination should contact my Washington office in the spring of their junior year in high school.
+Students interested in a nomination should contact my Anchorage office in the spring of their junior year in high school.
 An application for nomination can be found here.
 Applications must be submitted to my Anchorage District Office at 471 W. 36th Avenue, Suite 201, Anchorage, AK 99503.
 Also, please note that it is extremely important that the student begin the application process with the academies themselves.

 There are five Service Academies: The United States Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA), and Coast Guard (USCGA) Academies.
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.